dzulfiqarfr/24.02_katadata_music_taste/README.md

 ## Getting started

+You need [R](https://cran.r-project.org/) (and [RStudio](https://posit.co/products/open-source/rstudio/)) to run this analysis project.

+Since this repository is an R project, open `24.02_katadata_music_taste.Rproj` to launch it.

-You need [R](https://cran.r-project.org/) (and [RStudio](https://posit.co/products/open-source/rstudio/)) to produce the analysis.
-It uses the [renv package](https://rstudio.github.io/renv/index.html) to manage dependencies and ensures reproducibility.
+The project uses the [renv package](https://rstudio.github.io/renv/index.html) to manage dependencies and ensures reproducibility.

 ### Spotify setup